remix-run/react-router/docs/upgrading/component-routes.md

 ## 2. Add the React Router config

-Create a `react-router.config.ts` file in the root of your project.
-In this config you can tell React Router about your project, like where to find the app directory.
+**👉 Create a `react-router.config.ts` file**

+Add the following to the root of your project.
+In this config you can tell React Router about your project, like where to find the app directory and to not use SSR (server-side rendering) for now.

 ```shellscript nonumber
 touch react-router.config.ts